Nuckerr/plugin-template/README.md

 # `spigot` branch information
 **The following is specific information to this branch:**

-This project utilises the paperweight-userdev plugin for gradle to build the version of your version's jar.
+This project utilises the [nms repo](https://repo.codemc.io/#browse/browse:nms) to obtain builds of spigot that include NMS as well as the API.
 This build will include the bukkit, spigot and paper APIs as well as NMS.
 Please note that first build times might  be longer than expected however everything is cached.

 ## Gradle commands
 ```